richk1/HelloWorldRUI/README.md

 * NuGet Packges
     * ReactiveUI.WPF
     * ReactiveUI.Fody

-When I last committed this, the version numbers of those two were both 13.2.18 from April 2021.

 (Note: I perhaps complicated the example a bit by using Fody, but its pretty straitforward to use, has given me very little trouble, and makes the code look